kanjieater/ComicEater/README.md

 #### Flow
 1. ☑ Get all archives at path
 1. ☐ Get any meta data available from the `ComicEater.json` file
-1. ☑ Infer each root level archives series from file if no existing metadata
+1. ☑ Infer each seriesRoot level archives series from file if no existing metadata
 1. ☐ Get metadata from remote sources
-1. ☑ Put archives in their root series folder according to `--seriesFolder`
+1. ☑ Put archives in their seriesRoot series folder according to `--seriesFolder`
 1. ☑ Name the series according to the available metadata
 1. ☐ Rename the archive according to the metadata and configuration rules
 1. ☐ Update `ComicEater.json` and `ComicInfo.xml` with available metadata in the archive